Djaytan/mc-jobs-reborn-patch-place-break/docs/types-of-contributions.md

 ### :mega: Discussions
 Discussions are where we have conversations.

-If you'd like help troubleshooting a docs PR you're working on, have a great new idea, or want to share something amazing you've experimented with our patch, join us in [discussions](https://github.com/github/docs/discussions).
+If you'd like help troubleshooting a PR you're working on, have a great new idea, or want to share something amazing you've experimented with our patch, join us in [discussions](https://github.com/github/docs/discussions).